Skip to content

 The specific value of the screen time being replaced (entertainment value, relaxation value, social value).
 Implementation realism (willpower required to actually reduce screen time).
 Replacement effectiveness (whether reduced screen time actually redirects to productive use).
 Mental health costs of excessive screen time beyond opportunity cost (stress, sleep disruption, attention fragmentation).
 Positive screen time that genuinely adds value.
 Age and life-stage effects on time value.

-Common Screen Time Cost Mistakes
+Patterns Commonly Observed in Screen Time Cost

 Using generic screen time estimates rather than actual tracked data.
 Setting productive alternative too high (assuming most screen time could redirect when much is legitimate).
 Using aspirational hourly value rather than realistic alternative-use value.
 Treating awareness as solution (behaviour change requires structural intervention).
 Not acknowledging legitimate value some screen time provides.
 The calculator provides framework for honest evaluation; reducing screen time requires environmental changes beyond awareness of cost.